 Now IT admins can quickly create a restore point for selected VM using VeeamZIP (full backup) or Quick Backup (incremental backup) right from VMware vSphere web client, with no need to use Veeam backup management console.
-To utilize these capabilities, a user account should be able to go through authentication process, so it must meet the requirements specified in this section.
+To utilize these capabilities, a user account should be able to go through authentication process, so it must meet the requirements specified in Configuring Plug-in Settings.

 Configuring VeeamZIP Settings